 Composting for beginners: What you need to know

 You (yes, you) are nothing but a conduit.
 A middle person, if you will.
 The compost?
 It doesn’t need you.
-You do not have to do anything to turn your kitchen scraps and garden waste into compost.
+You do not have to do anything to turn your kitchen scraps and garden waste into homemade soil amendment.
 Mother Nature will do it for you.
 Most gardeners, though, want to generate compost for use in the garden.
 To benefit from the natural composting process, you’ll need to collect material and gather it in one spot.